jwlodek/pyautogit/docs/DocstringGenerated/SettingsScreen.md

  Method  | Doc
 -----|-----
- initialize_screen_elements | Override of base class, initializes elements, returns widget set ask_log_file_path | Prompts user to enter log file path get_settings_ascii_art | Gets an ascii art settings title toggle_logging | Function that toggles logging for pyautogit update_log_file_path | Function that updates the target log file path refresh_status | Override of base class refresh function
+ initialize_screen_elements | Override of base class function.
+Initializes widgets, and returns widget set set_initial_values | Function that sets initial status bar text for settings window add_to_settings_log | Function that updates the settings info log panel fetch_about_file | Function that grabs file from github and displays it in info panel revert_settings_log | Function that resets to showing settings info open_web_docs | Function tasked with open docs in external browser show_tutorial | Function that demonstrates tutorial for using pyautogit ask_log_file_path | Prompts user to enter log file path get_settings_ascii_art | Gets ascii art settings logo toggle_editor_type | Function that toggles between internal and external editor toggle_logging | Function that enables/disables logging ask_default_editor | Function that asks user for editor, and then refreshes update_default_editor | Function that updates the new default editor update_log_file_path | Function that updates log file path if valid refresh_status | Override of base class refresh function.